Spring Enrollment for First-Year Students

-The preference you indicate on your application has no impact on your admissibility.
+The preference you indicate on your application or through the enrollment preferences form in your applicant portal has no impact on your admissibility.
 Students who would consider a spring semester start at Denison if a fall start is unavailable due to space limitations should indicate that preference.
 Otherwise, students should indicate that they would only like to be considered for a fall or a spring start, as appropriate.

 Absolutely.
 Most Denison students study abroad in their junior year, and spring enrollment students are no different - you can plan a study abroad trip with your academic advisor that fits into your academic plans.

 Yes, all students have four years of NCAA eligibility, including those who begin at Denison as first-year students in the spring semester.

 Yes!
 Denison is a campus highly engaged in activities and co-curriculars.

 Please note, there are credit requirements as it pertains to greek involvement.
 Therefore, students who enroll at Denison in the spring, would need to wait to begin sorority/fraternity recruitment in the next academic year.

 Yes!
 You will receive information regarding spring orientation later in the fall.

 Students who begin at Denison in the spring not only enroll with a cohort of other spring students, but they immediately enter our residential community with the entire student body.

 Denison is a fully residential campus, meaning all of our students are required to live on campus for all four years, including students who enter Denison in the spring.